 Lundy manipulates these icons to perform a variety of tasks, like placing objects on a numbered line.
-If he gets frustrated, he can skip a task, or pick an entirely new game.
+If he gets frustrated, he can pick an entirely new game.

 If he’s not interested in playing at all, he can also skip a day.
 Averaging 30 minutes of playtime each week isn’t required, but it’s the sweet spot that leads to rapid results.

 If Autumn is uncertain about how much playtime he’s had, she can easily see his weekly averages in the progress report.